vercel/next.js/docs/basic-features/data-fetching.md

 // direct database queries.
 See the "Technical details" section. export async function getStaticProps() {
-  // Call an external API endpoint to get posts. const res = await fetch('https://.../posts') const posts = await res.json()
+  // Call an external API endpoint to get posts.
+  // You can use any data fetching library const res = await fetch('https://.../posts') const posts = await res.json()